aniruddhadhal/ecom-api/README.md

 # ecom-apiE-Commerce-API
    ABOUT
 ----------------
-<--This is an E-commerce API made using Node.Js & MongoDB.
+This is an E-commerce API made using Node.Js & MongoDB.
-STEPS TO USE THE API:
+#STEPS TO USE THE API:

--1.run "npm init" command on terminal in this projects directory -2.start the server using node app.js
+#1.run "npm init" command on terminal in this projects directory
+#2.start the server using node app.js
--3.Open postman
+#3.Open postman
--4.Make a GET request on localhost:3000/products
+#4.Make a GET request on localhost:3000/products
--5.The products should be visible -->
+#5.The products should be visible

 STEPS TO CREATE A NEW PRODUCT: